mkyrc/config_generator/README.md

-# Config Generator (Jinja + Excel/CSV)
+# Config Renderer (Jinja + Excel/CSV)

-A web app for generating configurations (generic results) from a Jinja template and Excel/CSV data.
+A web app for rendering configurations from a Jinja template and Excel/CSV data.

 ## What The App Does